-218 4.1.
+4.1.
 Local Responses and National Narratives

-- 219 Between September 2015 and November 2017, at least 725 refugees from Syria were resettled in Wales under - the UK Government's Syrian Vulnerable Persons Resettlement Programme (SVPRP), joining nearly 3,000 - 221 asylum seekers of a range of nationalities resident in Wales whilst awaiting the outcome of asylum - applications, and an estimated 6,000 to 10,000 earlier refugees from various countries (including previous asylum seekers with approved applications) that had settled in Wales (Houghton, 2017; National Assembly for Wales, 2017).
-Whilst the distribution of asylum seekers followed established UK government policy in being concentrated in the urban areas of Cardiff, Newport, Swansea and Wrexham (National Assembly for Wales, and Scotland, dispersed more widely to volunteering local authorities.
-By November 2017, all but two of the
+Between September 2015 and November 2017, at least 725 refugees from Syria were resettled in Wales under the UK Government's Syrian Vulnerable Persons Resettlement Programme (SVPRP), joining nearly 3,000 asylum seekers of a range of nationalities resident in Wales whilst awaiting the outcome of asylum applications, and an estimated 6,000 to 10,000 earlier refugees from various countries (including previous asylum seekers with approved applications) that had settled in Wales (Houghton, 2017; National Assembly for Wales, 2017).
+Whilst the distribution of asylum seekers followed established UK government policy in being concentrated in the urban areas of Cardiff, Newport, Swansea and Wrexham (National Assembly for Wales, 2017), Syrian refugees brought to Wales from camps in the Middle East under the SVPRP were, as in England and Scotland, dispersed more widely to volunteering local authorities.
+By November 2017, all but two of the 22 local authorities in Wales had accepted refugees under the programme (Houghton, 2017).